 Very briefly, the book proposes the idea that everyone unconsciously carries a physical pain or painful emotions that must be repressed in order to achieve self-fulfilment.
 The rest of the book gives you tips to do it.

 Dianetics has examples of the following tropes:

 - All Psychology Is Freudian: Dianetics has strong influence from the works of Sigmund Freud and the importance of the unconscious in directing our everyday behaviour, and repressed thoughts being the basic reason for your mental instability.
 Though Hubbard would later deny this as part of his tirade against psychology.

 - Arc Words: Survive!

-- Artistic License – Medicine: Let's just say that most of Hubbard's theories about mental health were first rejected by the scientific/medical community in the 1950s and, today, are rejected by them as a whole, and leave it at that.
+- Artistic License Medicine: Let's just say that most of Hubbard's theories about mental health were first rejected by the scientific/medical community in the 1950s, and they haven't garnered any more acceptance to this day, and leave it at that.

-- Flame Bait: As typical for anything to do with the Church of Happyology.
+- Flame Bait: As typical for anything to do with Scientology.

 - Footnote Fever: Lots of them, explaining terminology.
 It quickly reaches Viewers Are Morons territory.